intelligentnet/Kalman/README.md

 Baby steps.

+Version 0.1.1 now includes ch6_new.rs which is a simplified version of the chapter 6 code without the first and second explicit steps.

+New versions of these examples using a common linear library and an unscented kalman filter library will soon be available.
+With additional example to illustrate the different approaches and the use of control inputs and multiple measurement inputs.
+These will be placed in a separate repository and a link supplied when available.

 #############################################################################

 There is a new program in examples.
 This is an extra and not part of the book.